abhijeetgangan/cuEquivariance/docs/index.rst

 ------------

  - ``cuequivariance-ops-torch-*`` packages are available for Linux x86_64/aarch64 and require PyTorch 2.4.0 or later. aarch64 is only available for Python 3.12.
- - ``cuequivariance-ops-jax-cu12`` package is only available for Linux x86_64 and requires JAX 0.5.0 or later.
+ - ``cuequivariance-ops-jax-cu12`` package is available for Linux x86_64/aarch64 and requires JAX 0.5.0 or later.

 Organization
 ------------